Eddie House: College career

 House attended Arizona State University in Tempe, Arizona, on a full-ride scholarship.
 He is the all-time scoring leader at ASU with 2,044 points in his career, and is the only player to score more than 2,000 points.
 He, Ike Diogu, and James Harden are the only three Sun Devils to be named Pac-10 Player of the Year, and he was the fifth Sun Devil to be voted onto the All-Conference team twice.

 He also is the career record-holder at Arizona State for field goals and steals, and set the single-season scoring average record for the school with 23.0 points per game in 1999–2000.
 During that season he was named Pac-10 Player of the Week a record-tying four times (matched only by Ed O'Bannon, Chris Mills, Gary Payton, and Quincy Pondexter).

 House set a single-game Arizona State record with a 61-point effort in a 111–108 double-overtime victory against the California Golden Bears on the road in his senior season.
+The point total tied the Pac-10's single game record and was the highest total for the 1999–2000 NCAA Division I men's basketball season.
 It also was a memorable homecoming of sorts for him, as he had starred in high school for nearby Hayward High School.
 House also set a record in the game with 18 made free throws in 19 attempts.
 House is the first Pac-10 player to notch four 40-point games in one season as he had 61 vs. Cal, 46 vs. San Diego State, 42 vs. Penn State and 40 vs. UCLA.
 He also posted eight 30-point games that same season and set ASU records in points (736) and points per game (23.0).
 Also led the team in assists (111) and steals (74), as the 74 steals is tied for second on ASU single-season list.
 He is one of only three players to average in double figures in four consecutive seasons at Arizona State since it joined the Pac-10.

-During his career at Arizona State, House went 0–8 against the Arizona Wildcats.
-During the 2014 Fiesta Bowl, House gave a motivational speech to the Boise State Football team on the importance of beating the Arizona Wildcats, Boise State's opponent.
-Incidentally, the Broncos won 38–30.
+Prior to the 2014 Fiesta Bowl, House gave a motivational speech to the Boise State Broncos football team on the importance of beating their opponent, the University of Arizona Wildcats.
+The Broncos won 38–30.